-One of the most difficult challenges of application essay composition is figuring out a balance between presenting a string of impressive accomplishments while also being humble.
-Any form of bragging in an essays amounts to self-sabotage.
+One of the most difficult challenges of application essay writing involves balancing a string of impressive accomplishments with humility.
+Any form of bragging in an essay amounts to self-sabotage—don’t do that.

 Candidates must present themselves as showing careful attention or consideration, including consideration of the needs of other people.

 Many experts suggest that effective application essays do not need to be particularly well-written.
 They contend that admissions committees are willing to overlook less-than-perfect writing so long as applicants deliver compelling pitches.
-Business schools are interested in selecting and training future business leaders, not Pulitzer Prize-winning writers.
+After all, business schools are interested in selecting and training future business leaders, not Pulitzer Prize-winning writers.

 Powerful, Compelling, and Sometimes Shocking Introductions

 Consider for a moment why a powerful lead can be critical in this kind of essay.
-A typical admission committee member might review as many of 30 or 40 of these essays within candidate files on an average day.
+A typical admission committee member might review as many of 30 or 40 of these applicant essays on an average day.
 A compelling lead not only differentiates an essay in the mind of that reviewer, but also grabs their attention.

-The best essays not only display compelling first paragraphs, they also lead with first sentences that grab the reader’s attention through vivid, shocking images.
+The best essays not only display compelling first paragraphs, they also lead with first sentences that grab the reader’s attention through vivid and sometimes shocking images.
 Here is a remarkable example:

-The contention and excitement in the first sentence virtually guarantee further reading because it arouses the reader’s curiosity about what sort of place the applicant ended up in that treats women (and vegetarians) with such disrespect.
-The writer eventually introduces the controversial topic of male domination of organizations and explains how she adapted to that domination and finally overcame it.
+The first sentence virtually guarantees further reading because it arouses the reader’s curiosity about what sort of place the applicant ended up in that treats women (and vegetarians) with such disrespect.
+The writer eventually introduces the controversial topic of male domination of organizations, and explains how she adapted to that domination and finally overcame it.